vidbina/stage-bed/README.md

 help of [Clément][clement] who you should hire if you need any dope stuff built in Berlin :bear: :de:.
 The panelling work is not included in these drafts.
 The design objective was to create a bed that could double as a set for photoshoots or a stage for pillow fights or bedroom concerts :sunglasses:.
+Leni just walked into the cafe where I'm publishing this and the first thing she mentioned is how she can store her entire life beneath the mattress so yeah...
+I guess it serves a pretty niftly storage unit as well.
+We built a version with slightly higher pillars and I guess a great percentage of humans can sit upright or comfortably crawl under the mattress.

 ![Preview of the bed model when composed](./docs/model-preview.png)